-This is a wild nest located at the Trevor Zoo high above our Australian exhibit for emus and wallabies.
+These are wild heron nests located at the Trevor Zoo high above our Australian exhibit for emus and wallabies.
 Millbrook School’s Trevor Zoo has been a member of the Association of Zoos and Aquariums since 1989, and is the only AZA accredited zoo in the world located at a high school.
-We may have as many as three active nests all about 85-90 feet up in Norway Spruce trees within the Australian exhibit.
+We may have as many as three or foure active nests all about 85-90 feet up in Norway Spruce trees within the Australian exhibit.

-The herons have used this nest and four others in the spruce trees over the past seven years.
+The herons have used these nest and others in the spruce trees since 2009.
 We don’t know whether these herons have been the same individuals from year to year.
 Great Blue Herons don’t always return to the same nest or choose the same mate from one year to the next.
 One study at a herony in British Columbia found that 13 of 14 individually marked herons chose a different nest site the following year.